Teen Vegetarian? What You Need to Know

 Offering a vegetarian protein source at meals is the biggest change, and that is relatively easy to do.

-Tofu and other soy products, beans and quinoa are good options for protein.
+Tofu and other soy products, beans, and quinoa are good options for protein.
 Most sides like veggies, fruits, and whole grains will be okay for all family members to eat provided they are free from animal sources (like butter).

 Get your teen to help with meal preparation and you’ll both benefit!
-And getting teens to cook will increase knowledge and independence in this area.
+And getting teens to cook will increase their knowledge and independence in this area.

 A little bit of nutrition know-how and practical tips for executing meals that accommodate both vegetarian and non-vegetarian family members can go a long way to keeping the whole family nourished.